arch-js/arch/docs/05-application-as-data.md

 thus becomes a projection of a data structure composed of the `props` and the `state`.
 Your UI is a function of the `props` and `state`.

-Reflex takes this approach and scales it beyond a single component, while making it look, if you squint a little, as if nothing changed for the components themselves.
+Arch takes this approach and scales it beyond a single component, while making it look, if you squint a little, as if nothing changed for the components themselves.
 When you need to share some data between two components, you can promote it onto the shared central app-state and pass a cursor to both components in `props`.
-Components are also allowed to modify the data they’ve got in props and Reflex propagates the updates to the rest of the application.
+Components are also allowed to modify the data they’ve got in props and Arch propagates the updates to the rest of the application.

-In Reflex, your whole UI is a functional projection of the app-state (plus the current URL).
+In Arch, your whole UI is a functional projection of the app-state (plus the current URL).
 Think of that again, your _entire_ user interface state is described by a single data structure.
 For the components, though, everything still feels like simple, local data.